notificationapi-com/docs/docs/features/events-webhook.md

 A: Webhook requests are sent as HTTP POST requests with JSON payloads containing event details such as eventType, trackingId, notificationId, channel, and userId.

 **Q: Can I filter which events I receive?**
-A: Yes, you can select which events to receive (EMAIL_OPEN, EMAIL_CLICK) in the dashboard configuration.
+A: Yes, you can select which events to receive (EMAIL_OPEN, EMAIL_CLICK, FAILED) in the dashboard configuration.

 **Q: What response should my endpoint return?**
 A: Your endpoint should return a 2xx HTTP status code to acknowledge successful receipt of the webhook.

+**Q: When would I receive a FAILED event?**
+A: You'll receive a FAILED event whenever a notification on any channel (email, SMS, push, etc.) fails to deliver to the recipient.
+This could happen for various reasons like invalid recipient details, network issues, service provider failures, or user-specific delivery problems.
+This event helps you track delivery failures across all your notification channels.

 **Q: Can I delete or update my webhook configuration?**
 A: Yes, you can update your webhook URL or selected events at any time from the dashboard.
 You can also delete your webhook configuration if you no longer need it.